Huntington Park, California Therapists

 An Overview of Mental Health in Huntington Park, California

 Huntington Park, not to be confused with Huntington Beach, is a Southern California city located in L.A.
 County.
-When most people think of L.A., they think of ritzy neighborhoods, substantial wealth and beautiful, beach-side views.
+When most people think of L.A., they think of ritzy neighborhoods, substantial wealth, and beautiful, beach-side views.
 Huntington Park has none of those things.
-In fact, Huntington Park is characterized by miles of pavement, warehouses and bleak concrete structures.
+Huntington Park is characterized by miles of pavement, warehouses, and bleak concrete structures.
 It is also characterized by poverty.
-These fact, amongst several others, may contribute to the declining state of mental health in Huntington Park.
+This fact, amongst several others, may contribute to the declining state of mental health in Huntington Park.

 The National Survey on Drug Use and Health looked at illicit drug use and episodes of depression in LA residents over the age of 12.
 What it found was that 15.4 percent of the metropolitan statistical area, or 1.6 million persons, abuse illicit drugs in any given year.
 4.4 percent abuse prescription drugs and 8.7 percent live with a diagnosed substance abuse disorder.
 20.3 percent of residents binge drink alcohol, and 5.4 percent claim to experience major depressive episodes.